uhyo/async-object-stack/docs/reference.md

 This package supports Node.js 18 and later.

 It is also possible to use this package with other runtimes that support importing `AsyncLocalStorage` from `node:async_hooks` (namely Deno and Bun).
-However, there is no guarantee that it will work correctly.
+However, there is no CI set up to guarantee that it will work correctly.

 ## `createAsyncObjectStack()`